 Instructions

-- Fill a cocktail shaker with ice cubes.
+- Make the cocktail base: Fill a cocktail shaker with ice cubes.
 Measure the butterscotch liqueur and vodka using the large and small sides of a double jigger, respectively.

 - Pour the cream soda, butterscotch liqueur, vodka, and vanilla extract into the shaker.
 Stir with a bar spoon, then strain into a glass or mug.

-- Lightly whip the heavy cream until it just starts to thicken.
-Add in the butterscotch sauce and sugar, then whip until the cream has thickened but is still soft and pourable.
+- Make the butterscotch whipped cream: Lightly whip the heavy cream until it just starts to thicken.
+Add in the butterscotch sauce and sugar (if using), then whip until the cream has thickened but is still soft and pourable.